Home

 to read this amusing account as written by Colonel Wood.

-version of the Cessna Model 337 Super Skymaster.
-Distinguished by twin tail
+of the Cessna Model 337 Super Skymaster.
+Distinguished by twin tail booms and

-booms and tandem-mounted engines, it features a tractor-pusher propeller
+tandem-mounted engines, it features a tractor-pusher propeller arrangement.

-arrangement.
-Derived from the Cessna Model 336, the Model 337 went into
+Derived from the Cessna Model 336, the Model 337 went into production for the

-production for the civilian market in 1965.
-In late 1966, the USAF selected a
+civilian market in 1965.
+In late 1966, the USAF selected a military variant,

-military variant, designated the O-2, to supplement the O-1 Bird Dog forward
+designated the O-2, to supplement the O-1 Bird Dog forward air controller

-air controller (FAC) aircraft then operating in Southeast Asia.
-Having twin
+(FAC) aircraft then operating in Southeast Asia.
+Having twin engines enabled

-engines enabled the O-2 to absorb more ground fire and still return safely,
+the O-2 to absorb more ground fire and still return safely, endearing it to

-endearing it to its crews.
+its crews.
 The O-2 first flew in Jan.
-1967 and production
+1967 and production deliveries began in

 the O-2A and the O-2B.
 The O-2A was equipped with wing pylons to carry